Christiane Amanpour: 1983–2010: Cable News Network (CNN)

-Bosnian War reporting
+During the Bosnian War

-On 9 October 1994, Stephen Kinzer of The New York Times criticised Amanpour's coverage, in general, of the Bosnian War.
+On 9 October 1994, Stephen Kinzer of The New York Times criticized Amanpour's general coverage of the Bosnian War.
 Kinzer quoted a colleague's description of Amanpour as she reported on a terrorist bombing in the Markale marketplace of the Bosnian city of Sarajevo:

-[Christiane Amanpour] was sitting in Belgrade when that marketplace massacre happened, and she went on the air to say that the Serbs had probably done it.
+[Christiane Amanpour] was sitting in Belgrade when that marketplace massacre happened, and she went on air to say that the Serbs had probably done it.
 There was no way she could have known that.
-She was assuming an omniscience which no journalist has.
+She assumed an omniscience that no journalist has.

 Amanpour has responded to the criticism leveled on her reporting from the war in the former Yugoslavia for "lack of neutrality", stating:

-Some people accused me of being pro-Muslim in Bosnia, but I realized that our job is to give all sides an equal hearing, but in cases of genocide you can't just be neutral.
-You can't just say, "Well, this little boy was shot in the head and killed in besieged Sarajevo and that guy over there did it, but maybe he was upset because he had an argument with his wife."
-No, there is no equality there, and we had to tell the truth.
+Some people accused me of being pro–Muslim in Bosnia, but I realized that our job is to give all sides an equal hearing, but in cases of genocide, you can't just be neutral.
+You can't just say, "Well, this little boy was shot in the head and killed in besieged Sarajevo and that guy over there did it, but maybe he was upset because he argued with his wife."
+No, there is no equality, and we had to tell the truth.

 In 2019, retired commander of the Islamic Revolutionary Guards Corps Saeed Qassemi spoke of his and his comrades' participation as combatants in the Bosnian War, with him having been disguised as staff of the Iranian Red Crescent Society.
 Shortly after, in April 2019, Qassemi claimed that Amanpour had uncovered their deception.

 2010–2012: ABC News

 On 18 March 2010, Amanpour announced she would leave CNN for ABC News, where she would anchor This Week.
 She said, "I'm thrilled to be joining the incredible team at ABC News.
 Being asked to anchor This Week in the superb tradition started by David Brinkley is a tremendous and rare honor, and I look forward to discussing the great domestic and international issues of the day.
 I leave CNN with the utmost respect, love, and admiration for the company and everyone who works here.
 This has been my family and shared endeavor for the past 27 years, and I am forever grateful and proud of all that we have accomplished."
 She hosted her first broadcast on 1 August 2010.

 During her first two months as host, the ratings for This Week reached their lowest point since 2003.
 On 28 February 2011, she interviewed Muammar Gaddafi and his sons Saif al-Islam and Al-Saadi Gaddafi.

-On 13 December 2011, ABC announced Amanpour would be leaving her post as anchor of ABC News' This Week on 8 January 2012, and returning to CNN International, where she had previously worked for 27 years, and maintaining a reporting role at ABC News.
+On 13 December 2011, ABC announced Amanpour would be leaving her post as anchor of ABC News' This Week on 8 January 2012 and returning to CNN International, where she had previously worked for 27 years and maintained a reporting role at ABC News.